dgrosenblatt/gatsbee/README.md

 Meetings can be created in google calendars of book club members with the chronic gem for date string parsing and the google calendar api.

+You'll need postgres, google credentials, and aws credentials to run the app locally in dev.
+Ngrok can be used for google sign in.